|

 Through donations and sales, Penny

-Bears and our Penny Bear's Gift of Love book have
+Bears and our Penny Bear's Gift of Love books have

 been provided for Hospice organizations in Massachusetts, New Hampshire,